DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 These 2 diagrams illustrate the difference in operation.

-What are the advantages and disadvantages of renting a turboprop engine?
+What are the advantages and disadvantages of leasing a turboprop?

 Today, this aircraft suffers from stereotypes.
-Passengers consider it as a slow, old and inferior to a private jet.
-However, propeller aircraft offers performances that no private jet can match.
+Passengers see them as slow, old-fashioned and inferior to private jets (although some military aircraft are also turboprops, for example).
+Yet propeller-driven aircraft offer performance that no private jet can match.

-• Versatility: Turboprops outperform private jets on landing and takeoff.
-Propeller aircraft can land on short runways (less than 900 metres) and on any type of surface (earth, grass or even sand).
-This gives them access to almost all airports (8,000 sites worldwide offered by AEROAFFAIRES).
-For example, if you want to go to Courchevel, you can only land with a turboprop, private jets do not have the required authorisations to land.
+• Versatility: turboprops outperform private jets on landing gear and takeoff.
+Propeller-driven aircraft can land on short runways (less than 900 meters) and on any type of surface (dirt, grass or even sand).
+This gives them access to virtually all airports (8,000 worldwide on AEROAFFAIRES).
+For example, if you want to go to Courchevel, you can only land with a turboprop, as private jets don’t have the necessary authorizations to land.

-• Reduced costs: A turboprop consumes less kerosene than a private jet turbojet.
-In addition, the operating costs of turbo-prop aircraft are often one-tenth of the costs of turbo-jet aircraft.
+• Lower costs: in the air transport sector, a turboprop consumes less kerosene than a turbojet private jet.
+What’s more, the operating costs of turboprop aircraft are often one-tenth of those of turbojet aircraft.

-• Medical evacuation: Turboprop aircraft are the most commonly used aircraft for medical evacuations.
+• Medical evacuations: turboprops are the aircraft most frequently used for medical evacuations.
 The Pilatus PC-12 offers unrivalled performance, essential for medical flights.
-This aircraft has access to 2,500 airfields in Europe while private jets have access to only 1,500 runways.
-In addition, the Pilatus PC-12 is economical, has a large cargo hold and the cabin can be easily modified to meet medical emergencies.
-The aircraft can therefore land and take off as close as possible to your medical facility and offer a safe flight thanks to the transport of specific medical equipment.
+This aircraft has access to 2,500 airfields in Europe, whereas private jets only have access to 1,500 runways.
+What’s more, the Pilatus PC-12 is economical, has a large payload and the cabin can be easily modified to meet medical emergencies.
+This means the aircraft can land and take off as close as possible to your medical establishment, and offer a safe flight thanks to the transport of specific medical equipment.

-• Economical price: Turboprop aircraft are much more economical than private jets.
-The Phenom 100, a must-have in the ultra-light private jet category, is available for rental for 2,300 euros per hour.
-The Pilatus PC-12, the best-selling turboprop is available for 1,400 euros per hour.
-For short-haul flights, renting a turboprop aircraft will prove much more cost-effective.
+• Economical price: Turboprops are much more economical than private jets.
+The Phenom 100, a must-have in the ultra-light private jet category, is available for rental at 2,300 euros per hour.
+The best-selling turboprop Pilatus PC-12 is available for 1,400 euros per hour.
+For short-haul flights, renting a turboprop will prove much more cost-effective.

-• Air freight: Turboprop aircraft are the ideal tool to meet the demand for air freight.
-These economical aircraft, with an interior that is easily modulated and capable of landing in specific locations, are very popular for air freight.
+• Air freight: turboprops are the ideal tool for meeting air freight requirements.
+These economical aircraft, with their easy-to-modulate interiors and ability to land in specific locations, are very popular for air freight.

-• Flying speed: Only aircraft not exceeding 700Km/h are equipped with a turboprop engine.
-The speed of the air hitting the propellers causes transsonic shock waves.
-For example, at 800km/h, a third of the length of the blades is hit.
-This reduces the efficiency of the plane by 50%, making flight impossible.
+• Flight speed: Only aircraft not exceeding 700km/h are equipped with a turboprop engine.
+The speed of the air hitting the propellers generates transonic shock waves.
+At 800km/h, for example, a third of the blade length is affected.
+This reduces aircraft efficiency by 50%, making flight impossible.

-• Comfort of certain aircraft: Turboprop engines are being modernized.
-New aircraft on the market, such as the Pilatus PC-12 NGX, now offer comfort almost similar to that of a private jet.
-However, the majority of propeller aircraft suffer from soundproofing problems and a lack of hi-tech tools on board.
+• Aircraft comfort: Turboprops are being modernized.
+New aircraft on the market, such as the Pilatus PC-12 NGX, now offer a level of comfort almost comparable to that of a private jet.
+However, the majority of propeller-driven aircraft suffer from soundproofing problems and a lack of high-tech equipment on board.

-The aircraft presented below are available for rent with AEROAFFAIRES.
-When you rent an aircraft from a broker or airline company, the strict rules of public passenger transport must be respected.
+The aircraft listed below are available for rental with AEROAFFAIRES.
+When you rent an aircraft from a broker or an airline, the strict rules of public passenger transport must be respected.
 Airlines have an Air Operator Certificate (AOC).
-This approval ensures that passengers have a plane in perfect condition and qualified pilots.
-The AOC guarantees a high level of maintenance on the aircraft and strict monitoring of pilot qualifications.
+This approval guarantees passengers an aircraft in perfect condition and qualified pilots.
+The AOC guarantees a high level of aircraft maintenance and strict monitoring of pilot qualifications.

 For turboprops, a fundamental rule is added: “two engines, two pilots”.
-Thus, all aircraft available for rental by airlines and brokers must be twin-engined (with the exception of the Pilatus PC-12 and the TBM 850) in order to have a second engine in case of failure.
-It is essential to understand the interest of the AOC to distinguish between aircraft offered by brokers and passenger aircraft offered by co-carrier companies.
+As a result, all aircraft available for rental by airlines and brokers must be twin-engined (with the exception of Pilatus PC-12 and TBM 850), so as to have a second engine available in case of failure.
+It is essential to understand the importance of the AOC in order to distinguish between the aircraft offered by brokers and the passenger aircraft offered by airlines.

 Pilatus PC-12, the most modern turboprop aircraft

-The Pilatus PC-12 is a genuine Swiss Army knife for business aviation and meets all the requirements of a wealthy clientele.
+A true Swiss Army knife of business aviation, the Pilatus PC-12 meets all the requirements of a wealthy clientele.
 A technological jewel, this aircraft is also an accomplishment in terms of design and comfort.
-With a leather interior redesigned by BMW Design Work, Wifi, latest-generation air-conditioning system, reduced noise pollution, increased flight speed and record take-off distance (only 750 metres), the Pilatus PC-12 NGX is the market’s essential turboprop.
+With a leather interior redesigned by BMW Design Work, Wifi, latest-generation air-conditioning system, reduced noise pollution, increased flight speed and record take-off distance (just 750 meters), the Pilatus PC-12 NGX is the must-have turboprop on the market.

 Price example:

 Nicknamed the Ferrari of the air, the Piaggio Avanti P 180 is comparable to a private jet: comfortable, spacious and fast.
 Its cruising speed of 700 km/h is a record for a turboprop.
-Moreover, the large windows, the 175 centimetre ceiling height, the silence on board and the interior design allow it to compete with the best light private jets.
+What’s more, its large windows, 175-centimeter ceiling height, on-board silence and interior design put it head and shoulders above the best light private jets.

 Price example;